davidcoallier/nerian.github.com/_posts/2011-5-17-json-and-symbols.markdown

 ---
 layout: post
-title: "Did you known that JSON.encode doesn't respect symbols?"
+title: "Did you know that JSON.encode doesn't respect symbols?"
 ---

 Today was one of those days that instead of addressing myself as a programmer I entitle myself the title of 'Bug Exorcist'.